digitalascetic/iron-router-i18n/README.md

 #### languages

-Array that can specify the supported languages, use it to identify url fragments that can be considered language codes.
+**REQUIRED**: Array that specify the supported languages, use it to identify url fragments that can be considered language codes.

 E.g.